Monet Designer Scarves

 “When I was about 15 years old I discovered Claude Monet.
 My art teacher opened the windows of wonder for me when she introduced me to his beautiful violet colours and painting style.
 What a wonderful combination and I was hungry to see more of his work.
 I didn’t know then the path my life would take into the world of colour and texture, and that Monet would accompany me along the way.”

-But accompany me he has, and this collection of handcrafted designer scarves is now my signature collection.
+But Monet has accompanied Liz, and this collection of handcrafted designer scarves is now her signature collection.

 ‘My Kavanagh Musings’

-But the Men’s Scarf Collection includes more than the relatively traditional Kavanagh scarf.
-It also includes more contemporary styles like the ‘Inspired By’ scarf which is 100% cotton and the ‘Renaissance Wrap’ which is woven in softer shades of silk and merino wool.
+The Men’s Scarf Collection extends further than the relatively traditional tweedy Kavanagh scarf.
+It also includes more contemporary styles like the ‘Inspired By’ scarf which is 100% cotton and the ‘Renaissance Wrap’ which is woven with silk and softer shades of merino wool.

-I love to watch a man putting on a scarf for the first time.
-Even if he is unsure of ‘how to wear it’, he will generally ‘clasp it’, wrap it on, tap it and say ‘how’s that?’ and it looks great!
+It is great to watch a man putting on a scarf.
+He will generally ‘clasp it’, wrap it on, tap it and say ‘how’s that?’ and it looks great!
 Modern men wear scarves well, with confidence.
-If the scarf feels good on, and it is a colour that likes him, he will look fabulous and he will know it
+If the scarf feels good on, and is a colour that ‘likes him’, he will look fabulous and he will know it

-As an enterprising textile design graduate in the 1980’s, I wove webs of tweed fabric for Cleo Ltd on Kildare Street in Dublin.
+As an enterprising textile design graduate in the 1980’s, Liz wove webs of tweed fabric for Cleo Ltd on Kildare Street in Dublin.
 But this was not traditional tweed but rather a fine woollen lace tweed.
-It was thrilling to see it tailored into Cleo’s beautiful ladies suits for the Japanese market.
-Unknowingly I had absorbed the heritage of lace-making into her soul.
+It was thrilling for Liz to see it tailored into Cleo’s beautiful ladies suits for the Japanese market.
+Unknowingly she had absorbed the heritage of lace-making into her soul.
 In a very natural way, Liz’s work had become a part of the story.

-My part of that story continues with the Luxury Renaissance Wrap Collection.
+This story continues with the Liz Christy Luxury Renaissance Wrap Collection.